taskflow/taskflow/README.md

 | :------------: | :-------------: |
 | ![](image/static_graph.png) | ![](image/dynamic_graph.png) |

-*"Cpp-Taskflow is the cleanest Task API I've ever seen," Damien*
+*"Cpp-Taskflow is the cleanest Task API I've ever seen." [damienhocking][damienhocking]*

 *"Cpp-Taskflow has very a simple and elegant interface.
-The performance also scales very well."
-Glen F*
+The performance also scales very well." [totalgee][totalgee]*

 # Get Started with Cpp-Taskflow